COOL, a Context Outlooker, and its Application to Question Answering and other Natural Language Processing Tasks: Methodology

 We stack the convolutional block, consisting of several convolutional layers, on top of the global encoder,

 In Eq.~\eqref{eq:hc}, $h_{c}^{d}$ is the output of the $d$-th convolutional layer with ReLU non-linear activation operation~\cite{pmlr-v15-glorot11a}, and $D$ is the number of convolutional layers in the block.
-The dimension of $h_{c}^{d}$ is $L^{d} \times F^{d}$, $L^{d}$ depends on the kernal size and padding size of the convolutional layer and $F^{d}$ is the number of filters in the convolutional layer.
-To align different $L^{d}$ to original length $L$ , we perform adaptive pooling after each convolutional layer interpreted in Eq.\eqref{eq:conv_concat}.
-Finally, the outputs from all convolutional layers are concatenated along the second dimension as the updated representations $\hat{h_{c}} \in \mathbb{R}^{L \times F}$,
+The dimension of $h_{c}^{d}$ is $L^{d} \times F^{d}$. $L^{d}$ depends on the kernel size and padding size of the convolutional layer, and $F^{d}$ is the number of filters in the convolutional layer.
+To align different $L^{d}$ to original length $L$, we perform adaptive pooling after each convolutional layer interpreted in Eq.\eqref{eq:conv_concat}.
+Finally, the outputs from all convolutional layers are concatenated along the second dimension to produce $\hat{h_{c}} \in \mathbb{R}^{L \times F}$,